nnngrach/AnyGIS_maps/README.md

 This is a web-site for downloading preset files for mobile navigation apps.
 It supporting most popular client apps: Locus, Osmand, Orux, GuruMaps.
 This files allows to connect new raster online-maps to moblie navigation apps.

 For online data processing it uses the [AnyGIS Server](https://github.com/nnngrach/AnyGIS_server) utility.
-More information about it you can read [here](https://nnngrach.github.io/AnyGIS_maps/Web/Html/Description).

 ---